 Sacramento State University Library, Sacramento, CA

 Ursula C. Schwerin Library – City Tech Library, New York City College of Technology, City University of New York, Brooklyn, NY

 Over the years we have received wonderful feedback from deserving program recipients, and with many non-profits and community libraries currently facing more difficult budget restraints, we feel this is not only a worthwhile endeavor, but an important extension of our overall mission.
-We couldn’t make this program happen without the help of our generous participating exhibitors, some of whom have donated books every year, as well as the many individuals who have advised and supported the Book Bridge Program over the last seventeen years.
-We look forward to carrying this rewarding experience forward in Washington D.C. this April!
+We couldn’t make this program happen without the help of our generous participating exhibitors, some of whom have donated books every year, as well as the many individuals who have advised and supported the Book Bridge Program over the last two decades.
+We look forward to carrying this rewarding experience forward in Los Angeles this spring!